JLaferri/gecko/README.md

 #### Relative paths
 I haven't tested this but it should be possible to define relative paths for `sourceFile` and `outputFile` if you have a nested directory structure.
 #### File watchers
-If you use a code editer that supports file watchers, you could consider hooking up the command to run automatically whenever you saved one of your assembly code files.
+If you use a code editer that supports file watchers, you could consider hooking up the command to run automatically whenever you save one of your assembly code files.
 This strategy would save you the trouble of having to `gecko build` manually.
 ## Other Commands
 If anyone has any ideas as to some other commands that might be useful I'm more than open to contributions.
 Please just fork my project and submit a pull request.
 I called this project Gecko Tool(s) for a reason.
 Hopefully there are more useful things that can be done with it.